Setting Aside Income for Wear and Tear

 When Depreciation Transfers Are Not Allowed

-The statute carves out three situations where depreciation transfers cannot be made.
-First, property used or available as a beneficiary's residence is exempt.
-If a trust owns a home where a beneficiary lives, the trustee cannot reduce income distributions to build a depreciation reserve on that home.
-The same goes for tangible personal property held for a beneficiary's personal use.
+A trust may own a home where a beneficiary lives.
+In that case, the trustee cannot reduce income to build a depreciation reserve.
+The same applies to tangible personal property held for a beneficiary's personal use.